75 years on, Holocaust survivors struggle to recover property in Poland

 In the 1990s, the government sold the residential building they once owned to an individual who turned it into a shopping mall, despite the Evrons' offers to purchase the property, thus complicating matters further.

 Appeals by the new owner lengthened the process even further.
-While many courts have ruled in favour of the Evrons over almost three decades, the couple have received nothing.
+While many courts have ruled in favor of the Evrons over almost three decades, the couple have received nothing.

 They have probably spent more money on the legal case than the value of the assets themselves.